Back to college during the pandemic – new lessons students must learn

 As you already guessed, you should pack your luggage with masks to cover your face.
 Doctors also recommend having disinfecting wipes and hand sanitiser in your bag to clean your hands and wipe the places you touch out and about on campus.
 Buy hand sanitiser with a minimum of 60% alcohol to remove viruses effectively.

 Also, bring your notebooks, pens, and laptop to avoid sharing them with other people.
-To stop the virus from spreading, never share your supplies with other students.
+You can also use online services like Studocu to share documents with your fellow students.

 For your accommodation, bring a bath caddy to store your toiletries without touching the surface, when you share the bathroom.
 Always keep the cleaning supplies at hand, and pack over-the-counter medicine and a thermometer before leaving home.